jleung51/data_structures/README.md

 # array2d
-C++ implementation of a 2-dimensional array.
+C++ implementation of a templated 2-dimensional array.